carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 teaching: --
 exercises: --
 questions:
-- "Why to use BiGSlice / BiGFAM?"
+- "Why to use BiGSLICE / BiGFAM?"
 - "How to run a BGC analysis with BiGSlice / BiGFAM?"
 objectives:
 - "Understand why we want to run `BiGSLICE` and `BiGFAM` "